wapmorgan/Morphos/README.md

 ## Numeral creation

-All number creation classes are similar and have two common methods:
+All number creation classes are similar and have one common methods:

 - `string @generate($number)` - Generates a cardinal numeral for a number.